 I do like the idea of keeping the beaches natural, but people gotta eat and drink!
 I imagine that once the whole thing blows over you will see drinks vendors on the beach, then maybe some little mobile food stalls, and then a little bamboo restaurant and maybe the whole thing will start again!
 Surin is a nice area to stay, there are plenty of hotels including Ayara Hilltops, Twin Palms and Manathai Resort.

 If not staying at Surin, it's just a few minutes from Kamala beach or about 20 minutes from Patong beach.
 And to the north of Surin you find Bang Tao, Layan, Naithon, Nai Yang and Mai Khao beaches.
 I know ...
 Phuket has a lot of beaches.
 And if you are a beach person, it's worth exploring to find the right beach for you :)

-We left Surin, heading back home via Kamala and Patong, but first ... in between Surin and Kamala beaches used to be a little gem called Laem Sing beach.
+We left Surin, heading back home via Kamala and Patong, but first ... in between Surin and Kamala beaches is a little gem called Laem Sing beach.
 Untouched.
 No construction.
 And I think my wife and I had not stopped there since about 2001!
 Back then, Laem Sing was a totally untouched paradise, but of course over the years a bar opened, and another and a restaurant and another one.
-Now, with help from the friendly Thai army, all that will be gone.
-Laem Sing will be the next blog post, as we stopped there on the same day.
-Just south of Surin is a viewpoint with a great view of Laem Sing beach.
+Now, with help from the friendly Thai army, the illegal development is gone and you can only get to Laem Sing beach by boat from Surin.
+Just south of Surin beach is a viewpoint by the road with a great view of Laem Sing beach.
 Wow.